 Where are the best tables in Disney’s Coral Reef?
 Whilst it is tempting to think that a table right by the aquarium is the best place to be, it is also good to be one table away.
 The tables in the restaurant are ‘banked’ so that all the diners get a pretty good view.

 Always ask if you can be seated next to the aquarium.
 If there is an extra short waiting time we suggest that you tough it out and wait for the best seats in the house.

 A really nice feature is that if you get a seat by the aquarium you will be given a “cheat sheet” which identifies the fish in the tank This is a great way to keep young children entertained.
 The adults find it pretty cool as well.

-If you get the chance to dine here you really should.
+If you get the chance to dine at the Epcot Coral Reef Restaurant you really should.
 The setting and the food make it one of the best places to dine in Epcot and it is one of our favorites in Disney World.